Under Australian law, a separated but not divorced person is still considered the legal spouse of the deceased.

 Are you separated and worried about your rights if your spouse dies?

 Understanding inheritance laws as a separated spouse is crucial for protecting yourself and your loved ones.
 Don’t navigate this alone!
-The experienced estate planning and family lawyers at Walker Pender Group can clarify your legal position, secure your entitlements, and help you plan for the future.
+The experienced lawyers at Walker Pender Group can clarify the complexities of deceased estate administration and ensure you secure your entitlements.